Artificial Grass Installation Cost

 Get Prices

-How Much Does Artificial Grass Installation Cost?
+How Much to Lay Artificial Grass in the UK?

-What should you expect to be quoted for installing an artificial lawn in your garden?
+Let's get right to the point: what should you expect to be quoted for installing an artificial lawn in your garden?

 Let's take a look at a few examples:

-• Artificial grass installation costs would be between £200 – £700 for a small space (10m²).
+• Artificial grass installation costs would be between £200 and £700 for a small space (10m²).

-• For an average-sized garden (about 50m²), the cost of installing an artificial lawn would be around £700 – £2,500.
+• For an average-sized garden (about 50m²), the cost of installing an artificial lawn would be around £700 to £2,500.

-• And for a larger artificial grass installation (about 100m²), the cost would be between £1,400 – £4,800.
+• And for a larger artificial grass installation (about 100m²), the cost would be between £1,400 and £4,800.

 Budget-friendly and low-quality artificial grass prices start at around £8 per m².
-This type of grass has a thickness of 18mm – 25mm and is best suited for exhibitions and commercial use, rather than in a residential front or back garden.
+This type of grass has a thickness of 18mm to 25mm and is best suited for exhibitions and commercial use, rather than in a residential front or back garden.

 Premium artificial grass prices can cost up to £40 per m².
-While using higher-quality materials increases the total cost of installing artificial grass, it will mimic the aesthetic or natural grass and last longer (around 15 years with maintenance) than cheap artificial grass.
+While using higher-quality materials increases the total cost of installing artificial grass, it will mimic the aesthetic of natural grass and last longer (around 15 years with maintenance) than cheap artificial grass.

 The table below summarises artificial grass installation costs for different sized spaces using using different quality materials.
 These estimates includes of buying the artificial grass and paying a tradesperson to lay it for you.